 Authors must declare their responsibility for the entire content of the manuscript and may indicate the individual contributions of each author, if applicable.
-The author contribution statement should appear on the title page before the Reference section as the following default statement: All authors have accepted responsibility for the entire content of this manuscript and approved its submission. or The author has accepted responsibility for the entire content of this manuscript and approved its submission.
+The author contribution statement should appear before the Reference section as the following default statement: "All authors have accepted responsibility for the entire content of this manuscript and approved its submission." or "The author has accepted responsibility for the entire content of this manuscript and approved its submission."
+Provide this information also in the "Template for Ethical and Legal Declarations".
+Make sure that the information in the manuscript matches the information in the template.